GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 - If you can not add a credit card, or would like to discuss volume discounts, [contact us for an oxd site license](https://gluu.org/contact).

+!!!
+Note
+    Do you want to use oxd with an open source project?
+Gluu is happy to provide free oxd licenses to qualified open source projects.
+Send an email to [sales@gluu.org](mailto:sales@gluu.org).

 ## Support
 Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
 You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!